vercel/turborepo/examples/with-nestjs/apps/web/README.md

 To create [API routes](https://nextjs.org/docs/app/building-your-application/routing/router-handlers) add an `api/` directory to the `app/` directory with a `route.ts` file.
 For individual endpoints, create a subfolder in the `api` directory, as `api/hello/route.ts` would map to [http://localhost:3000/api/hello](http://localhost:3000/api/hello).

+### ⚠️ Note about build

+If you plan to only build this app.
+Please make sure you've built the packages first.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: